-The divorce court will look to a number of factors in making the determination relative to the move away including, but not limited to the following: extent of shared custody, willingness to place the children’s best interests first, reasons for the move, relationship of the child with each parent, distance of the move, age of the child, ability of the parents to cooperate and communicate, stability and continuity, relationship of the parents, and the child’s wishes (IRMO La Musga).
+The divorce court will look to a number of factors in making the determination relative to the move away including, but not limited to the following: extent of shared child custody, willingness to place the children’s best interests first, reasons for the move, relationship of the child with each parent, distance of the move, age of the child, ability of the parents to cooperate and communicate, stability and continuity, relationship of the parents, and the child’s wishes (IRMO La Musga).

-Where parents have a working shared custody arrangement, the divorce court must conduct a hearing to determine whether the relocation of the child’s residence is the child’s best interests.
+Where parents have a working shared child custody arrangement, the divorce court must conduct a hearing to determine whether the relocation of the child’s residence is the child’s best interests.

-If a child custody order has not been made or if the child custody order is not a ‘final’ order, the court will use the ‘best interests of the child’ test in making the decision on the relocation.
+If a child custody order has not been made or if the child custody order is not a ‘final’ order, the family law court will use the ‘best interests of the child’ test in making the decision on the relocation.

 Child Support: Modification of Orders